decentraland/documentation/content/creator/scenes/projects/scene-metadata.md

 You can add tags to your scene to help players and users explore Decentraland better.
 These tags are used in the [Decentraland Places dApp](https://places.decentraland.org) to categorize each place and make it easier for users to find what they're intreseted in.

-However, the valid tags for categorizing your scene (or place) on the Places dApp are restricted.
 You can only use a preselected list of tags and a maximum of 3 tags per scene.

 The tags you can use are: